Dive Dark Dream Slow

 Indeed, Dive Dark Dream Slow could have been culled from the collective photographic subconscious of western culture.

-Disclosure: a copy of Dive Dark Dream Slow was purchased online.
+Dive Dark Dream Slow was purchased online.